nunomota/map-creator/README.md

 	- Number '2' to use that texture for right mouse click;
 	- Number '3' to get to the previous group of textures in Area '2';
 	- Number '4' to get to the next group of textures in Area '2';
+	- right shift to toggle 'delete' mode on/off (mouse clicking will destroy objects);
 	- 'Esc' to show the option's menu;

 **4)** Finnally, to save your map, you just need to go open up the option's menu and select 'Save current map' an type in its name (the file will be created in the same directory as the textures are);